tarantool/metrics/doc/monitoring/metrics_reference.rst

 Vinyl metrics provide :ref:`vinyl engine <storing-data-with-vinyl>` statistics.

 **Disk**
+Disk metrics could be useful to monitoring overall data size on disk.

-* ``tnt_vinyl_disk_data_size`` - the amount of data that has gone into files, in bytes
+* ``tnt_vinyl_disk_data_size`` - the amount of data stored in files, in bytes

-* ``tnt_vinyl_disk_index_size`` - the amount of index that has gone into files, in bytes
+* ``tnt_vinyl_disk_index_size`` - the amount of index stored in files, in bytes

-* ``tnt_vinyl_disk_data_compacted_size`` - sum size of data stored at the last LSM tree level, in bytes, without taking disk compression into account
+* ``tnt_vinyl_disk_data_compacted_size`` - total size of data stored at the last LSM tree level, in bytes, without taking disk compression into account

 **Regulator**
+The vinyl regulator decides when to take or delay actions for disk IO, grouping activity in batches so that it is consistent and efficient.

 * ``tnt_vinyl_regulator_dump_bandwidth`` - the estimated average rate at which dumps are done.
   Initially this will appear as 10485760 (10 megabytes per second).
 Only significant dumps (larger than one megabyte) are used for estimating

 * ``tnt_vinyl_regulator_write_rate`` - the actual average rate at which recent writes to disk are done.
   Averaging is done over a 5-second time window

 * ``tnt_vinyl_regulator_rate_limit`` - the write rate limit, in bytes per second, imposed on transactions by the regulator based on the observed dump/compaction performance

 * ``tnt_vinyl_regulator_dump_watermark`` - the point when dumping must occur.
-The value is slightly smaller than the amount of memory that is allocated for vinyl trees, which is the vinyl_memory paramete
+  The value is slightly smaller than the amount of memory that is allocated for vinyl trees, which is the ``vinyl_memory`` parameter

 **Transactional activity**

 * ``tnt_vinyl_tx_conflict`` - counts conflicts that caused a transaction to roll back

 * ``tnt_vinyl_tx_commit`` - the count of commits (successful transaction ends).
   It includes implicit commits, for example any insert causes a commit unless it is within a begin-end block

 * ``tnt_vinyl_tx_rollback`` - the count of rollbacks (unsuccessful transaction ends).
   This is not merely a count of explicit ``box.rollback()`` requests – it includes requests that ended in errors

 **Memory**

 * ``tnt_vinyl_memory_tuple_cache`` - the number of bytes that are being used for tuples

 * ``tnt_vinyl_memory_level0`` - is the “level0” memory area, sometimes abbreviated “L0”,
   which is the area that vinyl can use for in-memory storage of an LSM tree.
   Therefore we can say that “L0 is becoming full” when the amount in this metric is close to the maximum, which is ``tnt_vinyl_regulator_dump_watermark``.
 We can expect that “L0 = 0” immediately after a dump

 * ``tnt_vinyl_memory_page_index`` - the number of bytes that are being used for indexes

 * ``tnt_vinyl_memory_bloom_filter`` - the number of bytes that are being used for bloom filter

 **Scheduler**

-* ``tnt_vinyl_scheduler_tasks_inprogress`` - number of currently running dump/compaction tasks
+The scheduler invokes regulator, once per second, and updates related variables whenever it is invoked.

-* ``tnt_vinyl_scheduler_tasks_completed`` - number of successfully completed dump/compaction tasks
+* ``tnt_vinyl_scheduler_tasks`` - number of scheduler dump/compaction tasks.
+Always has label ``{status = "status"}``

-* ``tnt_vinyl_scheduler_tasks_failed`` - number of dump/compaction tasks aborted due to errors
+  where ``status`` is ``inprogress`` for currently running tasks, ``completed`` for successfully completed tasks and ``failed`` for tasks aborted due to errors

 * ``tnt_vinyl_scheduler_dump_time`` - total time spent by all worker threads performing dumps, in seconds